pracks224/Interview_Prep/MICROSERVICES/MICROSERVICE_INTERVIEW_QUESTIONS_ONLY.md

 3. What are the benefits and challenges of autoscaling microservices?
 4. Explain sticky sessions and their impact on scaling microservices.

-# Resilience and Fault Tolerance
+# Resilience and Fault Tolerance -D

 ## Questions